 "Do you see it?" she whispered, the faintest smile on her lips.
 Conner glanced out to where she was pointing.
 Almost directly under the moon was a single dolphin.
 It was all alone, as opposed to being with his family, as dolphins usually were.
 He jumped in large arcs, but so very slowly that it was almost torture to watch.
 Pods of dolphins were always so cheerful and heart-warming it seemed.
 This poor, lonesome dolphin seemed drained of all his energy.
 His gray skin fit his slow progress.
 He didn't seem lost…only misplaced.
 It was a gloomy and sorrowful sight.

 But somehow, it was majestic.
 The dolphin never wavered, never gave up.
 He was determined to go wherever it was that he was going.
 He went in the same direction, never turning to the left or to the right.
 He continued on his way, slowly though it was.
 His perseverance was awe-inspiring.
 While to Rachel, the sight was simply rare and beautiful, to Conner it was much more than that.
 He felt that he understood the lone creature heading for home.
 Finally, he tore his eyes from the scene.
 He turned to Rachel, nodded…and together they kept walking.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CorkyBookwormWrite a Review